Most recently updated on April 30, 2023

 In 2015, a successful lawsuit forced Pelican Bay to end its “unlimited isolation” policy in which it housed SHU inmates for 10 years, 20 years or even longer.
 The SHU population has dwindled since then with inmates returning to general population units.

 Oprah Winfrey did a “60 Minutes” report at Pelican Bay in 2018 in which she examined the conditions and spoke to prison officials and inmates.

 Some of the famous prisoners who served time at the SHU include Charles Manson.

 The prison has been mentioned in numerous films and television shows, including by Denzel Washington’s character in “Training Day” who tells people they’re going to be “playing basketball in Pelican Bay.”

 A few miles south of the prison is the community of Crescent City, a town of 6,700 whose population includes the Pelican Bay inmates.
-The ethnicity here is listed as 51 percent white, 32 percent Hispanic and 7 percent Black.
-The median annual household income is about $34,000, less than half the state average.
+The ethnicity here is listed as 69 percent white, 30 percent Hispanic or Latino, 7 percent Black and 6 percent American Indian or Alaskan native.
+The median annual household income is about $34,000, less than half the state average of $84,000.
 This area is one of the wettest places in California, getting about 70 inches of rain a year.